igorbarinov/awesome-data-engineering/README.md

 * [GlusterFS](http://www.gluster.org/) Gluster Filesystem
 * [XtreemFS](http://www.xtreemfs.org/) fault-tolerant distributed file system for all storage needs
 * [SeaweedFS](https://github.com/chrislusf/seaweedfs) Seaweed-FS is a simple and highly scalable distributed file system.
 There are two objectives: to store billions of files! to serve the files fast!
 Instead of supporting full POSIX file system semantics, Seaweed-FS choose to implement only a key~file mapping.
 Similar to the word "NoSQL", you can call it as "NoFS".
+* [S3QL](https://bitbucket.org/nikratio/s3ql) S3QL is a file system that stores all its data online using storage services like Google Storage, Amazon S3, or OpenStack.

 # File Format
 * [Apache Avro](https://avro.apache.org) Apache Avro™ is a data serialization system